Category Archives: Holy Days

 In 1994, Sen. Harris Wofford of Pennsylvania and Congressman John Lewis of Georgia authored the King Holiday and Service Act, with the intention of transforming the King holiday from a vacation day into a day of civic participation and volunteerism; from what had been a “day off” to a “day on.”
 President Bill Clinton signed the legislation into law on Aug.
 23, 1994.

-The Greater Philadelphia King Day of Service has often been cited as the nation’s largest King Day event: (website).
+The Greater Philadelphia King Day of Service has often been cited as the nation’s largest MLK Day event: (website).
 There is no doubt Rev. Dr. Martin Luther King left his mark on Philadelphia.
 His journeys to this city are noted and marked and his wife Coretta authorized the only chapter of the Martin Luther King, Jr. Association for Nonviolence in Philadelphia.

 More